 #13: Replace Figure 59 by the following figure (#352):

-Figure 59—The downlink MIMO phase
+Figure 59—The downlink MIMO phase of MU-MIMO beamforming

-#14: Change the fourth and fifth paragraphes in this clause as follows:
+#14: Change the fourth and fifth paragraphes in this clause as follows (CID #87, #438, #486):

-In the MU-MIMO BF training subphase, the initiator shall transmit BRP frames using the EDMG PHY.
-Each transmitted BRP frame is used to train one or more transmit sectors and, for each transmit sector, a number of receive AWVs.
-In each BRP frame the initiator shall include, for each selected sector, TRN-Units in the TRN field for intended responders to perform receive sector training.
-The number of TRN-Unit included in the TRN field should be the maximum number of receive sectors across all the remaining intended responders based on the feedback from the SISO phase.
-An initiator may transmit a BRP frame with orthogonal waveforms to train multiple (up to 4) transmit DMG antennas simultaneously through the same BRP frame and hence reduce the training time.
-The MU-MIMO BF training subphase is performed by setting, for a BRP frame, the TXVECTOR parameter EDMG_TRN_LEN to a value greater than zero and the parameter RX_TRN_PER_TX_TRN to a value greater than one.
+The initiator shall initiate the MU-MIMO BF training subphase a MBIFS following the transmission of the MIMO BF Setup frame.
+In the MU-MIMO BF training subphase, the initiator shall transmit one or more EDMG BRP-RX/TX packets to the remaining responders in the MU group.
+Each EDMG BRP-RX/TX packet shall be separated by SIFS.
+Each transmitted EDMG BRP-RX/TX packet is used to train one or more transmit sectors and, for each transmit sector, a number of receive AWVs.
+In each EDMG BRP-RX/TX packet, the initiator shall include, for each selected transmit sector, TRN subfields in the TRN field for remaining responders to perform receive AWV training.
+For each EDMG BRP-RX/TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than zero.
+The parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set in such a manner that the number of TRN subfields included in the TRN field used for receive AWV training is the maximum number of receive sectors across all the remaining responders based on the L-TX-RX subfields and the EDMG TRN-Unit M subfields in the feedback from all the remaining responders in the SISO phase.
+The initiator may transmit each EDMG BRP-RX/TX packet to train multiple TX DMG antennas simultaneously using TRN subfields defined in 30.9.2.2.6 to reduce the training time.
+The TX Antenna Mask field of each EDMG BRP-RX/TX packet shall indicate the TX DMG antenna(s) which is being used by the responder to transmit the EDMG BRP-RX/TX packet.
+The BRP CDOWN field of each EDMG BRP-RX/TX packet shall indicate the number of remaining EDMG BRP RX-TX packets transmitted by the initiator in the MU-MIMO BF training subphase.